JWock82/Pynite/docs/source/installation.rst

     $ pip install PyniteFEA[all]

 Be sure to install ``PyniteFEA`` rather than ``Pynite``.
-The second one is a different package that has nothing to do with finite element analysis. the ``[all]`` in the line above is only needed if you want to use `Pynite's` built in visualization and reporting features.
+The second one is a different package that has nothing to do with finite element analysis.
+The ``[all]`` in the line above is only needed if you want to use `Pynite's` built in visualization and reporting features.
 For a lighter-weight installation you can omit ``[all]``.

 For engineers who may be new to `python`, the ``$`` symbol in the line above represents any directory in your system that ``pip`` is accessible from.
 If you checked the box to place `python` on your system ``PATH`` during installation (recommended) you can run ``pip`` from any directory (see image below).
 Otherwise it's sitting in the ``Scripts`` folder in the directory where Python was installed, and you'll need to either add it to your system ``PATH`` or navigate to that directory via the console and run the ``pip`` command above.

 .. figure:: ../img/pip_installation_example.png

-To get the most out of `Pynite` you can use the following commands to install a few more optional dependences.
-A list of what each of these dependencies does for `Pynite` can be found below:
+Adding the [all] command is equivalent to running the following additional installation commands:

 .. code-block:: console